-An advanced Marcus Alert training will also be developed in partnership between DBHDS and DCJS, and DBHDS will maintain purview of the content and responsibility for updating the content and implementing statewide training.
-The advanced training is cross-sector (appropriate for behavioral health, law enforcement, and dispatch) and is not required but is a recommended part of advanced training plans.
-Advanced Marcus Alert training has a prerequisite of being a CIT trained officer (including voluntary, supervisor approved, and aptitude/interest).
+For law enforcement, advanced Marcus Alert training has a prerequisite of being a CIT trained officer (including voluntary, supervisor approved, and aptitude/interest).
 In addition to meeting these requirements, candidates for the Advanced Marcus Alert training should have demonstrated aptitude in community policing, cultural humility, and/or the identification and mitigation of race-based discrimination.
 Advanced Marcus Alert training teaches a philosophy, approach, and set of shared "No Force First" skills that are consistent with both behavioral health governmental interest and law enforcement governmental interest.
 The approach includes a focus on disability justice, historical trauma, and cultural humility.
 Skills included are empowerment and engagement, advanced de-escalation, time as a tactic, governmental interest assessment and roles, and intersectional training that addresses tensions between key aspects (do no harm, implicit bias, guardian/warrior, protect/serve, dignity of risk, treatment before tragedy), as well as intersections with wellness, burnout, and secondary trauma.
+Because any trainings beyond what can be integrated into the basic and inservice trainings are ultimately discretionary at the local level, partnerships will be formed with regional training academies to ensure that these trainings are at a minimum available across the state.
+The future considerations segment of the report describes the connection between accreditation and the setting of specific local standards for law enforcement as part of the Marcus Alert implementation.